roccolico/roccolico.github.io/_pages/about.md

 My research interests and scientific experience are mainly focused on the investigation of the properties of super massive black holes and their relativistic jets, by means of the very long baseline interferometry (VLBI) technique.
 For more info about my research work please take a look at the page of our [research team](http://vlbigroup.iaa.es/){:target="\_blank"}.

-I'm a member of the [Event Horizon Telescope Collaboration](https://eventhorizontelescope.org/){:target="\_blank"} (EHTC), playing an active role in several science working groups (Imaging, Polarimetry, active galactic nucleai and outreach).
-In the imaging working group I co-lead the antenna gains and the parameter survey teams.
-I'm also the Information-Technology Officer of the EHTC and the Management Team Secretary.
+I'm an active member of the [Event Horizon Telescope Collaboration](https://eventhorizontelescope.org/organization){:target="\_blank"} (EHTC), in which I cover different roles.
+On the science side, I'm one of the coordinators of the Active Galactic Nuclei (AGNs) working group, and co lead of the antenna gains and parameter survey teams in the Imaging working group.
+On teh management side, I'm the EHTC Information-Technology Officer and the Management Team Secretary.

 For a more detailed cv please drop me a message [rlico@iaa.es].